-Since its introduction, the Nest Learning Thermostat has evolved into to a control center for smart homes, while many other smart thermostats are just cogs in a larger system.
-It wirelessly connects to other devices via Wi-Fi, ZigBee and Bluetooth Low Energy radios to create a smart home ecosystem.
+Since its introduction, the Nest Learning Thermostat has evolved into a control center for smart homes, while many other smart thermostats are just cogs in a larger system.
+It wirelessly connects to other devices via Wi-Fi, ZigBee, and Bluetooth Low Energy radios to create a smart home ecosystem.

-The Learning Thermostat works best with other Nest products such as the Nest Protect smoke detector and Nest security cameras.
+The Learning Thermostat works best with other Nest products such as Nest security cameras.
 However, you can also connect it to hundreds of third-party smart home products through its Works with Nest platform.
-Some notable partners include Google Home, Amazon Alexa, August Smart Lock and IFTTT.
+Some notable partners include Google Home, Amazon Alexa, August Smart Lock, and IFTTT.

 Although you can set a seven-day schedule, this smart thermostat can program itself without any help.
 Unlike typical thermostats, the Nest tracks every time you adjust the temperature or schedule and learns your preferences after a week of observation.
 If your weekly schedule is predictable, it matches to your routine seamlessly.
 If your schedule is variable, the Nest reprograms itself once a pattern emerges.